 Scholars who come to school not wearing the required school uniform can call home and have a parent bring the required MPCS uniform or will be allowed to borrow appropriate attire for the instructional day.
-Scholars who continually violate the MPCS Uniform policy will be subject to discipline consistent with Manzanita's suspension and expulsion policies and procedures.
+Scholars who continually violate the MPCS Uniform policy will be subject to the loss of Free Dress privileges on Wednesdays and further discipline consistent with Manzanita's suspension and expulsion policies and procedures.